snek-at/jaen/README.md

 It is advisable to give all the fields descriptive names.
 #### SimpleTextField

 The SimpleTextField is as the name implies quite simple.
-You just have to give the field a name.
+You just have to give the field a name.<div style="text-align: right">[Wiki](https://github.com/snek-at/jaen/wiki/SimpleTextField)</div>

 ```javascript
 import {SimpleTextField} from '@snek-at/jaen'